Hameeduddin Siyalwi

-Pir Khwaja Hameeduddin Sialvi (1936 - 17 September 2020) was a Pakistani spiritual leader and politician who was the sajjadah nasheen of Sial Sharif shrine in Sargodha, Pakistan.
-Broadly speaking, his family is related to the Barelvi school of thought (although they prefer not to label themselves 'Barelvi').
+Hameeduddin Siyalwi (1936 - 17 September 2020) was a Pakistani spiritual leader and politician who was the sajjadah nasheen of shrine in Siyal, Sargodha, Pakistan.

-He was a member of Senate of Pakistan on the ticket of PML (N) from March 1988 to March 1991 and again from March 1991 to March 1994.
+He was a member of Senate of Pakistan on the ticket of PML from March 1988 to March 1991 and again from March 1991 to March 1994.

 History

-He was born in 1936 to a religious family of Sial Sharif and received his early education from Darul-Uloom-Zia-Shamsul-Islam.
+He was born in 1936 to a religious family of Siyal and received his early education from Darul-Uloom-Zia-Shamsul-Islam.
 Later, he started preaching and teaching at Darul-Uloom-Deenia, which he continued for the next two decades.

 Death

 He died on 17 September 2020.
 Thousands of his followers attended the funeral prayers.